-- Title VI of the Civil Rights Act of 1964, which forbids discrimination on the basis of race, color, religion, national origin or sex. - Title VIII of the Civil Rights Act of 1968 (as amended by the 1974 HCDA and the Fair Housing Amendments Act of 1988), which extends protection against discrimination based on disability and familial status, and spell out forms of prohibited discrimination - Executive Order 11063 which prohibits discrimination in federally funded housing. - Section 504 of the Rehabilitation Action of 1973, which describes specific housing rights of persons with disabilities - Age Discrimination Act of 1975 which prohibits discrimination based on age in programs or activities that receive federal financial assistance - Title II of the Americans with Disabilities Act, otherwise Section 504 and the Fair Housing Amendments govern (Title II deals with common areas and public space, not living units) - Violence Against Women Reauthorization Act 2013 (VAWA) which provides housing protections for victims of domestic violence, dating violence, sexual assault, and stalking. - Equal Access to Housing in HUD Programs Regardless of Sexual Orientation or Gender Identity, also known as the "Equal Access Rule" with clarification in PIH 2014-20. - Any applicable State laws or local ordinances that may apply, including those pertaining to Fair Housing or any legislation protecting the individual rights of residents, applicants or staff which may be subsequently enacted applicant or participant for purposes of determining eligibility or otherwise making such housing available.
+- Title VI of the Civil Rights Act of 1964, which forbids discrimination on the basis of race, color, religion, national origin or sex. - Title VIII of the Civil Rights Act of 1968 (as amended by the 1974 HCDA and the Fair Housing Amendments Act of 1988), which extends protection against discrimination based on disability and familial status, and spell out forms of prohibited discrimination - Executive Order 11063 which prohibits discrimination in federally funded housing. - Section 504 of the Rehabilitation Action of 1973, which describes specific housing rights of persons with disabilities - Age Discrimination Act of 1975 which prohibits discrimination based on age in programs or activities that receive federal financial assistance - Title II of the Americans with Disabilities Act, otherwise Section 504 and the Fair Housing Amendments govern (Title II deals with common areas and public space, not living units) - Violence Against Women Reauthorization Act 2013 2022 (VAWA) which provides housing protections for victims of domestic violence, dating violence, sexual assault, and stalking. - Equal Access to Housing in HUD Programs Regardless of Sexual Orientation or Gender Identity, also known as the "Equal Access Rule" with clarification in PIH 2014-20. - Executive Order 13166 which requires that recipients of Federal financial assistance provide meaningful access to their limited English proficiency applicants and beneficiaries - Any applicable State laws or local ordinances that may apply, including those pertaining to Fair Housing or any legislation protecting the individual rights of residents, applicants or staff which may be subsequently enacted

+NOHA's housing programs are open to all eligible individuals regardless of sexual orientation, gender identity or marital status.
+NOHA will not inquire about the sexual orientation or gender identity of an applicant or participant for purposes of determining eligibility or otherwise making such housing available.
 However, NOHA may inquire about a person's gender in order to determine the number of bedrooms a household may be eligible for under the occupancy standards or to accurately complete HUD's 50058.
 NOHA will not discriminate because of race, color, marital status, sexual orientation, gender identity, national or ethnic origin or ancestry, sex, religion, age, familial status, source of income, or disability in the leasing, rental, occupancy, use, or other disposition of housing or related facilities.